plone/documentation/docs/install/source.md

 ---
 html_meta:
-  "description": "Install Plone 6 from scratch – the installer" "property=og:description": "Install Plone 6 from scratch – the installer" "property=og:title": "Install Plone from scratch" "keywords": "Plone, Plone 6, install, pip, scratch, source, buildout"
+  "description": "Install Plone 6 from its packages – the installer" "property=og:description": "Install Plone 6 from its packages – the installer" "property=og:title": "Install Plone from its Packages" "keywords": "Plone, Plone 6, install, pip, packages, source, buildout"
 ---

 (install-source-1-label)=

-# Install Plone from Scratch
+# Install Plone from its Packages

-Installation from scratch is for development and it is reasonable for deployment with full control.
+Installation from its packages is for development and it is reasonable for deployment with full control.

 As an overview, you will perform the following steps in order.